tuxNode/My-malloc/README.md

 Here are two Data Struct to track memory allocation and recording the free memory blocks.

 And I use sliding window as a filter to sift those NULL pointer or unused memory blocks.

+## Limitation

+1. Could alloct a memory which the size is 0 !
+(Malloc in glibc could return a only pointer, it also could be freed)